Parents to avoid?

 PTA parents get a bad rep online but it's time we changed the story, says Daniel Etherington

-If you spend time on social media and online forums, it’s highly likely you will come across videos and discussions where PTA parents are stereotyped and criticised.
+If you spend time on social media and online forums, it’s highly likely you will have come across videos and discussions where PTA parents are stereotyped and criticised.
 Recently, PTA chair Lucy Simmers drew my attention to a video in which being a class representative and an active PTA member was described as a ‘red flag’.
-Just read the quotes at the top of this page – they all reflect real online comments.
+Just read the quotes below – they all reflect real online comments.

 Thankfully, a rational and sensible theme runs through most of the conversations.
-Mumsnet’s posts under the heading Am I Being Unreasonable generally also highlight the good PTAs do.
+Posts on the parenting internet forum Mumsnet under the heading Am I Being Unreasonable generally also highlight the good PTAs do.
 When questioned about the ‘red flag’ remark, the social media influencer who created the video confessed it was ‘just for comedic effect’.
 Maybe so, but dealing with these kinds of comments can be tough.
 So how do you cope with it?

 Hold your head high